Last update: Sep 20, 2023 07:25 a.m. EDT

 Drop us a line to report an issue, share feedback or ask questions about the voting information on this page.

-California offers online voter registration.
-You can register by mail to vote in California by printing a voter registration form, filling it out, and mailing it to your local election office.
+Alabama offers online voter registration.
+You can register by mail to vote in Alabama by printing a voter registration form, filling it out, and mailing it to your Board of Registrars.
 You can also register to vote in person if you prefer.

 Who can register to vote?

-- be at least 18 years old or older on Election Day
+- be 18 years old on or before Election Day

-- not be currently found to be mentally incompetent to vote by a court
+- not have been declared mentally incompetent in a court

 Can I register to vote online?